Trivia for Goodbye Christopher Robin

 - A.A.
 Milne was 38, and his wife, Daphne, was 30, when Christopher Robin was born.
 When filming started, Domnhall Gleeson was 33 and Margot Robbie was 26.
 Robbie is also five years older than Alex Lawther, who plays the adult Christopher Robin.

 - This film won the people's choice award at the 14th edition of Dubai International Film Festival 2017.

-- One of the titles at the end of the film says "Christopher Robin never took any money for himself from the vast income generated by the stories".
-Rightly so, C.R.
-Milne never used the money for himself.
-He did however spend it on his daughter, Clare, who was born with cerebral palsy.
-He wrote in his biography: "I had to accept it, for Clare's sake".
+- One of the titles at the end of the film says "Christopher Robin never took any money for himself from the vast income generated by the stories."
+C.R.
+Milne never used the money for himself, he spent it on his daughter, Clare, who was born with cerebral palsy.
+He wrote in his biography: "I had to accept it, for Clare's sake."